Ever noticed how we don’t usually do emotional eating alone. Yes, I said “we”.

 Dare to savor!
 Try really enjoying your guilty pleasure.
 Turn the tables for once and really give your comfort food some love.

-It may feel weird at first eating comfort food without guilt, let alone actually noticing and enjoying it, rather than inhaling it untasted – but you’ll quickly adjust.
-You are a flexible resourceful human.
+It may feel weird at first eating comfort food without guilt, let alone actually noticing and enjoying it, rather than inhaling it untasted, but you’ll quickly adjust.

-Of course, I’m not saying you have to eat your comfort food – although the reverse psychology may be useful if you are as resistant to authority as I am – but this simple strategy is an effective method of breaking the habit of mindless emotional eating.
+I’m not saying you have to eat your comfort food (although the reverse psychology may be useful if you are as resistant to authority as I am) but this simple strategy is an effective method of breaking the habit of mindless emotional eating.

-I did try this once.
+I tried this once.
 I ate a bowl of chips while sitting on the back deck.
-I seasoned the chips with the blue sky, emerald trees, and flight paths of precious native birds.
-It was the most boring bowl of chips I’ve had in my life.
+I seasoned the chips with the blue sky, emerald trees and flight paths of native birds.
+It was the most boring bowl of chips I’ve ever eaten.

-But, never mind the native birds, I have gotten into the habit of savoring my strong, hot, creamy coffee without distraction.
+But mindful enjoyment of favorite foods doesn’t need to be boring.
+I have gotten into the habit of savoring my delicious strong, hot coffee and cream without distraction.
 And that has enhanced the experience of the precious elixir and made it easier to resist having more cups than is good for my sleep.

 The simple mental act of not turning an innocent guilty pleasure into an almost irresistible forbidden pleasure, can dramatically reduce the allure of our comfort foods.